FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_logs.md

 You can customize either the rotate or switch procedure to archive and clean out old log files.

 On UNIX or Windows platforms the EXEC value is not mandatory, and by default an internal procedure is used.
-While there are several logging (CFTLOG) parameters that you can manage with Central Governance, if you need to modify the EXEC procedure you are required to use CFTUTIL.
+While there are several logging (CFTLOG) parameters that you can manage with {{< TransferCFT/PrimaryCGorUM  >}}, if you need to modify the EXEC procedure you are required to use CFTUTIL.

 The rotate and switch procedures can use the symbolic variables, &FLOG, for the name of the log file.